zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 Each pipeline run will be logged as a separate experiment run in Neptune.
 You can see the results of the pipeline run in the Neptune UI.

-For example, here are the runs 'raw:
+For example, here's a screenshot of the Neptune UI showing the experiment run and other details.

 ![Chart Results](../assets/posts/neptune_released/neptune_runs.png)